-(The following policy applies ONLY to those employees not subject to a collective bargaining agreement or their own departmental policy.)
+(The following policy does not apply to those employees subject to a collective bargaining agreement or to departments with their own governing board.)

 Allowance

 A full-time employee, who has completed (30) days of continuous service, shall accrue one (1) day of sick leave for each completed month of employment, provided that the amount of accumulated sick leave shall not exceed one hundred twenty (120) days at any one time.
 Sick leave shall be allowed only for non-work-related personal illness, injury or disability of the employee or the employee's immediate family.